3. What is Schema

 19. List the Optimal Flexible Architecture (OFA) of Oracle database ? or

-How can we organise the tablespaces in Oracle database to have maximum
+How can we organise the tablespaces in Oracle database to have

 performance ?